- Bullet Summary

 When companies start with WHY, with what they believe, they will tap into our innate drive to include those products as symbols of our values and beliefs.

 They make us feel special like we belong to something bigger, and we feel a sense of tribe affiliation with all the others buying the same products.

 Start With Why Example: Apple VS MAC

-Look at the Apple’s commercial of “I’m a MAC and I’m a PC” and you will get an idea of who a Mac user is:
+Look at the Apple commercial “I’m a MAC and I’m a PC” and you will get an idea of who a Mac user is:

-The Mac type is a young guy, dressed casual, relaxed and with a sense of humor making fun of “the system”.
+The Mac type is a young guy, dressed casually, relaxed, and with a sense of humor making fun of “the system”.

 The PC is in a suit and looks grey and boring.

-Neither are better, Simon Sinek says, it’s about where you feel like you belong.
+Neither is better, Simon Sinek says, it’s about where you feel like you belong.

 Are you with the majority or are you a contrarian?
 Apple defines itself as a contrarian.